qflowsystems/docs.qflow.com/docs/using-add-ins/email-upload-wizard.md

 The Select All checkbox will select every single file displayed on the screen, while the Select Attachments Only checkbox will select all of the standalone attachment files, and not any of the Email File documents.

-If you click Cancel, all of the documents will be discarded and you will be taken to the default screen in Q-Action.
+If you click Cancel, all of the documents will be discarded and you will be taken to the default screen in QAction.

-Once you have selected which specific document(s) you want to add to Q-Action, click Upload Selected.
+Once you have selected which specific document(s) you want to add to QAction, click Upload Selected.

 Documents Selected
 ![](/assets/images/email-upload-wizard-selected.png)